tensorgit/TrackWork-macOS/README.md

 **How do I launch it?**
 ---
-Once the zipped file is unpacked, place the folder in your desired location and simply launch the TrackWork app
+Once the zipped file is unpacked, place the folder in your desired location and simply launch the TrackWork.app

 **How does it work?**
 ---